 - The CSU’s online concurrent enrollment program gives students the ability to enroll in courses offered by other campuses in the CSU.

-The CSU is governed by the Board of Trustees, most of who are appointed by the governor and serve with faculty and student representatives.
-The CSU Chancellor is the chief executive officer, reporting to the board.
+The CSU is governed by the Board of Trustees, most of whom are appointed by the governor and serve with faculty and student representatives.
+The CSU chancellor is the chief executive officer, reporting to the board.
 The campus presidents serve as the campus-level chief executive officers.
-The trustees, chancellor, and presidents develop systemwide educational policy.
-The presidents, in consultation with the Academic Senate CSU and other campus stakeholder groups, render and implement local policy decisions.
+The trustees, chancellor and presidents develop systemwide educational policy.
+The presidents, in consultation with the CSU Academic Senate and other campus stakeholder groups, render and implement local policy decisions.